Google uses Payoneer to pay Google Summer of Code Students and Organizations. Payoneer is a fast and convenient way to receive payments globally.

 What if my organization doesn't want to accept funds?

 Please complete the payment request form even if you do not plan to accept any money from Google.
 There you will have the option of declining funds, so you will not receive a link from Payoneer.
-We ask that you consider donating your funds to Software Freedom Conservancy and we can do so on your behalf.

 What if my organization would like to donate these funds?